01 of 10

 Front Walkway Idea: Alternate Ground Cover

-I'm not a huge fan of front walkways that are gridded with ground cover to the point that they are practically overgrown.
-That's why I especially appreciate this front walkway that uses System Pavers and judiciously intersperses the ground cover every five rows or so.
+If you're not a huge fan of front walkways that are gridded with ground cover to the point that they are practically overgrown, you may appreciate this front walkway that uses System Pavers and judiciously intersperses the ground cover every five rows or so.

 02 of 10